nbrandaleone-gcp/gemini-demo/prompts.md

 # Notice.
 It does not know what the PROECT_ID is.
 We would have to set correct that.

-# Easier method to build, store and deploy code to Cloud Run
+# Easier method to build, store and deploy code to Cloud Run directly
-gcloud run deploy streamlit-gemini \
+gcloud run deploy --source . streamlit-gemini \
---source . \
 --allow-unauthenticated \
---region us-central-1
+--region us-central1

 ## Unfortunately, this will not work directly on Argolis, due to Cloud Run security restrictions.
 ## I am looking into a workaround.

+## Attempted on personal account for testing.
+## 1) Attempt failed since Vertex AI API was not enabled.
+Enabled...
+## 2) Second attempt worked.